Interactive Learning from Policy-Dependent Human Feedback: Introduction

 Reinforcement learning (RL) from human trainer feedback provides a compelling alternative to programming because agents can learn complex behavior from very simple positive and negative signals.
 Furthermore, real-world animal training is an existence proof that people can train complex behavior using these simple signals.
 Indeed, animals have been successfully trained to guide the blind, locate mines in the ocean, detect cancer or explosives, and even solve complex, multi-stage puzzles.

-However, traditional reinforcement-learning algorithms have yielded limited success when the reward signal is provided by humans and have largely failed to benefit from the sophisticated training strategies that expert animal trainers use with animals.
-This failure has led to the development of new reinforcement-learning algorithms that are designed to learn from human-generated rewards and investigations into how people give interactive feedback~\citep{knox2009interactively,thomaz2006reinforcement,thomaz2007robot,thomaz08,griffith2013policy,loftin15}.
-In general, many of these human-centered learning algorithms are built on the insight that people tend to give feedback that reflects the policy the agent should be following, rather than as a numeric value that is meant to be maximized by the agent.
-While this insight seems accurate, existing approaches assume models of feedback that are independent of the policy the agent is currently following.
-We present empirical results that demonstrate that this assumption is incorrect and further argue that policy-dependent feedback enables effective training strategies, such as differential feedback and policy shaping, from which we would like a learning agent to benefit.
-Following this result, we present {\em Convergent Actor-Critic by Humans} (COACH), an algorithm for learning from policy-dependent human feedback that is capable of benefiting from these strategies.
-COACH is based on the insight that the TD-error used by actor-critic algorithms is an unbiased estimate of the {\em advantage function}, which is a policy-dependent value roughly corresponding to how much better or worse an action is compared to the current policy and which captures these previously mentioned training strategies.
-To validate that COACH scales to complex problems, we train five different behaviors on a TurtleBot robot that makes decisions every 33ms from noisy image features that are not visible to the trainer.
+Despite success when learning from environmental reward, traditional reinforcement-learning algorithms have yielded limited success when the reward signal is provided by humans.
+This failure underscores the importance that algorithms for learning from humans are based on appropriate models of human-feedback.
+Indeed, much human-centered RL work has investigated and employed different models of human-feedback~\cite{knox2009interactively,thomaz2006reinforcement,thomaz2007robot,thomaz08,griffith2013policy,loftin15}.
+Many of these algorithms leverage the observation that people tend to give feedback that is best interpreted as guidance on the policy the agent should be following, rather than as a numeric value to be maximized by the agent.
+However, these approaches assume models of feedback that are independent of the policy the agent is currently following.
+We present empirical results that demonstrate that this assumption is incorrect and further demonstrate cases in which policy-independent learning algorithms suffer from this assumption.
+Following this result, we present {\em Convergent Actor-Critic by Humans} (COACH), an algorithm for learning from policy-dependent human feedback.
+COACH is based on the insight that the {\em advantage function} (a value roughly corresponding to how much better or worse an action is compared to the current policy) provides a better model of human feedback, capturing human-feedback properties like diminishing returns, rewarding improvement, and giving 0-valued feedback a semantic meaning that combats forgetting.
+We compare COACH to other approaches in a simple domain with simulated feedback.
+Then, to validate that COACH scales to complex problems, we train five different behaviors on a TurtleBot robot.